kubernetes-sigs/cluster-api-provider-cloudstack/docs/book/src/topics/cloudstack-permissions.md

 * stopVirtualMachine
 * updateVMAffinityGroup

-This permission set has been verified to successfully run the CAPC E2E test suite (Nov 11, 2022).
+This permission set has been verified to successfully run the CAPC E2E test suite (Oct 11, 2022).